-As your recently elected Assemblymember and my experience as a prosecutor and former Torrance School Boardmember, I have been able to be an active voice for the South Bay in our State Capitol.
+As your Assemblymember and my experience as a prosecutor and former Torrance School Boardmember, I have been able to be an active voice for the South Bay in our State Capitol.
 I'm honored to fight for good jobs, good schools, safe neighborhoods, and a clean and healthy environment.

 I hope to continue this fight but I can’t do this alone.
 I need your help to make sure our community is represented by someone prepared to stand up to special interests.